cdown/chrisdown.name/windows.md

 Core clock is a lot more important than memory clock, in general, although memory clock may be able to boost to huge values (+1000 from stock).

+Memory clock and core clock also affect each other: for example, I can run stable at 0/+850 in Watch Dogs 2, or +70/0 but not +70/+850, even before reaching thermal limits.
+In general, prioritise core over memory.

 Use MSI Afterburner, and bump core voltage (if available, not on this 1080), power, and temp limits to max.